Memorial Scholarships

 To assist theology students in preparation for Christian ministry and to encourage the development of competent pastoral leadership.

-Robert and Doris Hicks Scholarship
+Robert & Doris Hicks Scholarship

-Robert and Doris Hicks Scholarship
+Robert & Doris Hicks

 Established in 2020 by the Board of Directors in recognition of Robert Hicks’ twenty-nine (29) years of service to the Foundation.
 Bob served as a Board member (1991-2014), Board Chair (1994-2012) and Bookkeeper (2014-2020) with the support and encouragement of his wife, Doris (Derry), a 1955 graduate of Lorne Park College.